 - Move slowly, gently and quietly around wildlife, especially during sensitive seasons such as spring for nesting birds.
 You’ll often see swans and geese protecting their young at this time of year and they can be particularly feisty on the water, so pass them quietly and calmly reducing any disturbance.
 Similarly if you’re paddling on the sea or in the harbour, paddle responsibly and move quietly and slowly around dolphins, seals and other animals you might encounter.

 - It should go without saying, but take any litter home with you.
 As a general rule, take only photos, leave only paddle strokes.

 - Have you ever heard of check, clean, dry?
 This initiative is SO important for paddlers.
 Both before and after each paddle trip, inspect your kit for any plant fragments or animals living on your clothing or boat and whereever possible leave them at the watercourse you found them.
 After each trip, give your boat or board a good wash down with hot, soapy water and dry it off completely before your next adventure.
 Why is this important?
 Well, invasive non-native species are carried through our kit from waterway to waterway.
 Not only do they destroy natural habitats, some of the aquatic plants can literally suffocate entire waterways, completely clogging them up making them not only inhabitable, but un-paddleable too!
 Always remember to ‘check, clean, dry.’
 Check your kit and clothing, clean it, and dry it fully.

 - Be fish friendly.
-Remember in Finding Nemo, Dory says ‘fish are friends’ – keep this in mind when paddling, and apply the same principle to fishermen you see along the paddle too.
+Remember in Finding Nemo, Dory says ‘fish are friends’ – keep this in mind when paddling, and apply the same principle to anglers you see along the paddle too.
 There are certain times when riverbeds are sensitive, such as during spawning season.
 Take notice of any local notices around fish spawning before you launch.
-See a fisherman on the bank?
+See an angler on the bank?
 Pass with as little noise and disturbance as possible.
 If they’re wading in the water?
 Be mindful of your paddling and wait to check they’ve seen you before proceeding.
 We’re all enjoying the outdoors together, remember.